CAN-SPAM Act of 2003: Sending behavior compliance

 There are no restrictions against a company emailing its existing customers or anyone who has inquired about its products or services, even if these individuals have not given permission, as these messages are classified as "relationship" messages under CAN-SPAM.
 But when sending unsolicited commercial emails, it must be stated that the email is an advertisement or a marketing solicitation.
-Note that recipients who have signed up to receive commercial messages from you are exempt from this rule.
+Note that senders are exempt from this rule if recipients have signed up to receive commercial messages from the sender.

 If a user opts out, a sender has ten days to cease sending and can use that email address only for compliance purposes.
 The legislation also prohibits the sale or other transfer of an e-mail address after an opt-out request.
 The law also requires that the unsubscribe mechanism must be able to process opt-out requests for at least 30 days after the transmission of the original message.

 Use of automated means to register for multiple e-mail accounts from which to send spam compound other violations.
 It prohibits sending sexually oriented spam without the label later determined by the FTC of "SEXUALLY EXPLICIT."
 This label replaced the similar state labeling requirements of "ADV:ADLT" or "ADLT."

 CAN-SPAM makes it a misdemeanor to send spam with falsified header information.
 A host of other common spamming practices can make a CAN-SPAM violation an "aggravated offense," including harvesting, dictionary attacks, IP address spoofing, hijacking computers through Trojan horses or worms, or using open mail relays for the purpose of sending spam.